 Water shortages are an equally serious and dangerous problem.
 Water reaches Ntamugenga and the surrounding villages from two nearby hills.
 Nevertheless, the infrastructure is in a very bad condition.
 The pipes are buried very shallow, old valves keep breaking all the time, and people simply catch the pipes with their hoes, when cultivating plants in their home gardens.
 The water pressure drops and the supply is cut off for a day or two or a longer time – until the four plumbers responsible for the infrastructure locate the leak and patch up the hole.

 All these disturbances pose a threat of development of deadly epidemics.
-Several weeks ago, we had five cases of cholera at our hospital.
-It is difficult to imagine what would happen if the disease struck today.
+We had several cases of cholera and other contagious diseases at our hospital.
 Even now, every long-term failure of the water supply system results in a wave of patients suffering from poisoning, caused by drinking of water from an unknown source.
 Even if the hospital got independent from the local water supply, this would not solve the problem – lack of water in the village makes our wards bursting at the seams.
 Therefore sister Agnieszka has been supporting the local plumbing team for several days now.
 She invests herself in repairs and replacement of the damaged valves.
 She has visited Goma recently to buy more spare parts.
 Each of these is an investment in protecting the region against a very serious threat of an epidemic.

-If you only can, invest a bit in saving the lives of our protégés, and take a moment to share this information in the social media.
+If you only can, invest a bit in saving the lives of our beneficiaries.
 We warrant you that together with sister Agnieszka and the entire personnel of our hospital, we will use the funds collected to help those who need help most.